-“I’m inspired by our students’ dedication and commitment to impactful community service experiences, both locally in Monmouth County and across the country,” says Principal Neil Begley, Class of 1996.
-“All of these components speak to the holistic approach of CBA’s Lasallian educational model where our mission is to develop young men of faith, character and action.”
+“I’m inspired by our students’ dedication and commitment to impactful service experiences, both locally and across the country,” says Principal Neil Begley, Class of 1996.
+“Each component speaks to the holistic approach of CBA’s Lasallian educational model, developing young men of faith, character and action.”

 850 Newman Springs Rd., Lincroft